tanthanh85/network-automation-course/modules/07_ansible/theory7.md

 ---

-## 2. Ansible in Detail: Components and Concepts
+## 2. Ansible Components and Concepts

-### 2.1 Inventory: Defining Your Network Assets
+### 2.1 Inventory - Defining Your Network Assets

 The inventory tells Ansible *which* devices it should manage and *how* to connect to them.